CONNECT YOUR BROWSER TO LIBRARY ACCESS (requires HarvardKey)

 Always check with the library before paying for access to anything - we provide a lot more access than meets the eye!

 - The Harvard Library Bookmark allows you to reload webpages via your HarvardKey.
 This will get you past the paywall for about 80% of the material we license.

 - Connecting Google Scholar to your library access adds "Try Harvard Library" links to your search results: these will take you to the best bet for HarvardKey access.

-- If you have any trouble getting access, check HOLLIS, the library's main search tool, or ask us for help.
+- If you have any trouble getting access to articles, check HOLLIS, the library's main search tool, or ask us for help.
 (See "How to Use Your Harvard Key to Get Online Articles for Free" for more details.)

-- Library databases can be finicky: it's a good idea to have at least two browsers installed (e.g. Firefox and Chrome), and familiarize yourself with the steps for clearing your cache and cookies.
+- Library resources can be finicky: it's a good idea to have at least two browsers installed (e.g. Firefox and Chrome), and familiarize yourself with the steps for clearing your cache and cookies.

 - Sign up to receive notifications (an email every 2-4 weeks) about new or updated library services.

 Graduate students are eligible to have a carrel in the Widener stacks, including a small locker space.
 Consider fingerless gloves - the stacks are on the chilly side!

 Start the process with the carrel request form.
 Confirmation may take a few weeks, especially at the start of term.
 Check Widener stacks materials out to your carrel, including non-circulating materials like bound periodicals.

 There are over 70 Harvard libraries, and more collections than you will be able to get to.
 Your first weeks on campus are a great time to generate ideas about collections and kinds of materials you may want to work with.